Mountains Of Travel Photos

 "The Base Camp on the south side of Shishapangma is one of the most beautiful I have ever seen.
 It's a meadow with a glacial lake and snowy peaks overlooking nearby.
 From Base Camp, the entire Shishapangma massif ... was visible."
 Chiow and Chris Shaw reached the main summit of Shishapangma on September 28, 2001.
 "Chris and I hugged and congratulated each other.
 It was a perfect day!"

 by Kiko Betelu.
+Published 1999.
 Text in Spanish.
 Spaniard Juanito Oiarzabal became the sixth mountaineer to summit all 14 8000m peaks when he reached the summit of Annapurna on April 29, 1999.
 This book reviews each of his 14 ascents with text, photos, and a route map.
 There are 65 colour photos and 42 b/w photos.
-With his ascent of Makalu in May 2008, Juanito holds the record for the most ascents of 8000m peaks with 22.
+With his ascent of Annapurna on April 27, 2010, Juanito holds the record for the most ascents of 8000m peaks with 24.

 A 7-page chapter with 3 colour photos and 1 b/w photo describes Oiarzabal's ascent of Shishapangma via the Southwest Face on October 9, 1998.